 Ian Davenport (b.
 1966, Sidcup, Kent) is an abstract painter recognised for his complex colour compositions, his work informed by a deep understanding and enjoyment of paint.
 Since graduating from Goldsmiths’ College of Art in 1988, Davenport has experimented with using everyday tools, such as watering cans, electric fans and nails, to exercise and limit his manipulation of paint.
 These various tools and means of execution are driven by a desire to investigate the paradox between control and chance.
 It has led him to emphasise the action of painting as his subject matter, observing that ‘the how to paint became the what to paint’.
 Davenport is well-known for using hypodermic syringes to pour liquid household paint onto surfaces, and in 2008 he noticed how these puddled paint onto the floor, creating a visual contradiction between the controlled, precise lines of his paintings and their merged self-determination.

 Davenport received early recognition participating in Freeze, a student-curated exhibition at the Surrey Docks in London Docklands in 1988, which exhibited the work of Goldsmiths’ students who would later come to be loosely known as the ‘YBA’s’ (Young British Artists).
-Only two years after graduation, Davenport had his first solo exhibition at Waddington Galleries in 1990, and in the same year, his work was included in The British Art Show, touring to Leeds City Art Gallery and Hayward Gallery, London.
-He was nominated for the Turner Prize in 1991, and in 1999, was awarded the John Moores Painting Prize.
-Davenport has been the subject of numerous exhibitions worldwide, with solo museum shows at Ikon Gallery, Birmingham, Tate Liverpool and Dallas Contemporary.
-His work is held in important museum collections throughout the world, including Tate, London; Centre Pompidou, Paris; National Museum Wales, Cardiff; Von der Heydt Museum, Wuppertal; and Dallas Museum of Art, Texas.
+Two years after graduation, in 1990, Davenport had his first solo exhibition at Waddington Galleries.
+In the same year, his work was included in The British Art Show, touring to Leeds City Art Gallery and Hayward Gallery, London.
+He was nominated for the Turner Prize in 1991 and, in 1999, was awarded the John Moores Painting Prize.
+Davenport has since been the subject of numerous exhibitions worldwide, with solo museum shows at Tate, Liverpool (2000), Ikon Gallery, Birmingham (2004) and in 2018, a retrospective at Dallas Contemporary.

 A comprehensive monograph of Davenport’s work was published in 2014 by Thames & Hudson.
 The publication includes an interview by Michael Bracewell and newly commissioned texts by Martin Filler and Damien Hirst.Read more